Sabalan, Safad

 Sabalan (سبلان, Sabalân) was a Palestinian Arab village in the Safad Subdistrict, located 15.5 km northwest of Safad.
 It stood at an elevation of 800 m above sea level overlooking the Druze village of Hurfeish (now a Druze town).
 In 1945, Sabalan had a population of 70.
 It was depopulated during the 1948 Palestine War.

 History

+According to Muhammad Fahour, a former resident of Sabalan, the village was founded during the French campaign in Syria (1798–1801) when Suleiman al-Bahiri, an Egyptian officer from Egyptian, decided to escape to Palestine after Napoleon declared war on Egypt.
+Following a recurrent dream he had, he decided to settle on Mount Sabalan.